 You may print your poster elsewhere, however the Department will not reimburse you unless you have a grant or research funds to which the poster can be charged.
-Before placing an order, contact Donna Kaplan (donna.kaplan@lifespan.org) to verify that you have funds available.
+Before placing an order, contact the Department Research Administrators to verify that you have funds available.